n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Telegram/README.md

 ## Example Usage

-This workflow allows you to send a cocktail recipe every day via a Telegram bot.
+This workflow allows you to send a cocktail recipe to a specified chat ID every day via a Telegram bot.
 You can also find the [workflow](https://n8n.io/workflows/781) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Cron](../../core-nodes/Cron/README.md)
 - [HTTP Request](../../core-nodes/HTTPRequest/README.md)
 - [Telegram]()